alexdupre/ftso-reward-distributor/README.md

 - `recipients`: an array of addresses, where the provider's fee will be sent to, in different percentages
 - `bips`: an array of basis points, corresponding to the different shares for each recipient; it has to have the same length as the recipient array and the sum must be 10000 (100.00%)
 - `wrap`: an array of booleans, to specify if the corresponding fee share needs to be wrapped (for auto-delegation) or not
+- `editable`: a boolean to allow successive modification of the reserveBalance, recipients and bips
+- `description`: an optional string to identify the contract, useful for a management UI

 The newly generated address has to be used as the `recipient` of the `FtsoRewardManager.claimReward` function.
 During the fee distribution the smart contract emits specific events for each performed transfer, that can be used for accounting purposes.